 After taking a shower, you can leave it for up to one hour instead of immediately draining the water.
 As the water cools down, it will slowly evaporate, humidifying the bathroom and adjacent rooms.
 However, also remember to keep the bathroom door open.

 A damp towel placed on a heat vent can also improve the humidity.
 Soak the towel in water and put it on a heat vent.
 When the towel dries, immerse it in water and place it on the vent again.
 You can use multiple towels to increase the humidity faster.
 Aside from putting a damp towel over a heat vent, you can also hang the towels from the blades of your ceiling fan when it’s not running.

 16. Leave The Dishwasher Door Open

 Some dishwashers will automatically open the door at the end of the wash period to allow the dishes to dry.
-After a wash period, you can bypass the drying cycle and let the dishes air dry.
-This will enable the steam escape and moisten your indoor air.
-It will also save you a lot of energy by not running the heated drying cycle.
+After a wash, you can bypass the drying cycle and let the dishes air dry.
+This will enable the steam to escape and moisten your indoor air.
+It will save you a lot of energy by not running the heated drying cycle.

 17. Try an Indoor Fountain

 An indoor fountain or waterfalls are a great idea to improve the humidity.
 For homeowners, an indoor fountain will also be a decorative and permanent solution to help keep dry air at bay.
 An indoor fountain, waterfall, or other water features around your home act as natural humidifiers.
 When the air is dry, the water will evaporate.